HarshGG/sqlite-sales-search/readme.md

 # SQLite Sales Search

-Description: program to implement a series of methods that query a database of 1,000 buyer records and 10,000 sales records
+Description: program to implement a series of methods that query a database of 1,000 buyer records and 10,000 sales records<br>
-Language: Python
+Language: Python<br>
-Project Type: school project, solo
+Project Type: school project, solo<br>
-Purpose: Analyze how to use Python's useful features to parse and examine SQLite databases
+Purpose: Analyze how to use Python's useful features to parse and examine SQLite databases<br>

 ## Further important information: